 I felt shocked when I saw this headline land in my inbox yesterday and I just had to share.
 We’ve talked about so-called “never-events” before because one of the most common “never-events” are infections people acquire in hospitals and pressure ulcers.
 These two never-events have a link with the usage of out-dated incontinence management products like adult diapers and medically unnecessary Foley catheters.

-To give you a little background, the term “never events” was introduced in 2001 at the National Quality Forum by Dr. Ken Kizer, in response to severe, largely preventable, hospital acquired conditions.
-The NQF initially defined 27 conditions which were revised and expanded to 28 in 2006.
+To give you a little background, Dr. Ken Kizer introduced the term “never events” in 2001 at the National Quality Forum, in response to severe, largely preventable, hospital acquired conditions.
+The NQF initially defined 27 conditions which they revised and expanded to 28 in 2006.

 A 2010 GAO report estimated that 1 in 7 Medicare beneficiaries will experience a “never event” during their hospital stay.
 These events also lead to the death of almost 15,000 Medicare beneficiaries per month and over 100,000 people each year.

 And sadly, improving these numbers has been an uphill battle – leading to the story below.

 Surgeons Make Big Mistakes Nearly 80 Times a Week

 As every doctor knows, “never-events” are the kind of medical mistakes that should simply not occur.
 Despite this, and despite hospital and physician risk-management efforts to prevent them, such events occur more often than people believe, according to a recent study by patient safety researchers at John Hopkins University School of Medicine in Baltimore, Maryland.
 The full study appears in the April issue of the journal Surgery.

 The study estimated that “a surgeon in the United States leaves a foreign object such as a sponge or towel inside a patient’s body after an operation 39 times a week, performs the wrong procedure on a patient 20 times a week, and operates on the wrong body site 20 times a week.”